mhowlett/ngx_stub_status_prometheus/README.md

       }
     }

-This will serve status information at /metrics.
-Note that this includes all the requests to the metrics endpoint by the prometheus server.

 In order to prevent public access, you can use the auto and deny directives, or https and basic auth as described here: http://prometheus.io/docs/operating/configuration/#scrape-configurations-scrape_config